solana-labs/solana/book/src/api-reference/jsonrpc-api.md

 * `RpcResponse<AccountInfo>`, RpcResponse JSON object with `value` field set to AccountInfo, a JSON object containing:
 * `lamports`, number of lamports assigned to this account, as a u64
-* `owner`, array of 32 bytes representing the program this account has been assigned to
+* `owner`, base-58 encoded pubkey of the program this account has been assigned to
-* `data`, array of bytes representing any data associated with the account
+* `data`, base-58 encoded data associated with the account
 * `executable`, boolean indicating if the account contains a program \(and is strictly read-only\)

 #### Example: